-Our allocation for this financial year (Apr 2018-March 2019) is £17,770
+Our allocation for this financial year (Apr 2022-March 2023) is £17,770

+Our planned expenditure for this current year is detailed in our sports strategy below.
 We are continuing to sustain our current provision and introduce some new developments during this financial year.
-Here is our Sports Premium Strategy for developing our current provision this year....

 Impact of Sports Premium

 We spent £17,769 on sports last year.
 Our key aims were to:

 - Promote activity related to both mental health as well as physical health

 - Increase participation in a wide range of extra curricular activities

 - Further increase opportunities for outdoor education related to physical activity and wellbeing